Our lectures offer insights from thought leaders from around the globe.

-Presented by Marissa Hershon, Curator of Ca’ d’Zan and Decorative Arts at The Ringling, this Botanical Briefing will celebrate the glass designs of Tiffany Studios as seen in Tiffany: The Pursuit of Beauty in Nature.
-Marissa with also present on the extravagant original setting of a Tiffany Studios window commissioned for Pembroke, a Gilded Age mansion on Long Island with extensive gardens.
+Presented by Marissa Hershon, Curator of Ca’ d’Zan and Decorative Arts at The Ringling, this Botanical Briefing celebrated the glass designs of Tiffany Studios as seen in Tiffany: The Pursuit of Beauty in Nature.
+Marissa also presented on the extravagant original setting of a Tiffany Studios window commissioned for Pembroke, a Gilded Age mansion on Long Island with extensive gardens.

-Marissa Hershon has worked in art museums for over twenty years, specializing in the history of decorative arts in graduation school at the Corcoran Gallery of Art + Design/The Smithsonian.
-She deepened her expertise in glass while researching and writing about the Chrysler Museum of Art’s encyclopedic glass collection for their Masterworks catalog while also learning glassmaking techniques at the Chrysler’s glass studio.
-Since joining the Ringling in 2019, Marissa has overseen Ca’ d’Zan and the decorative arts collection, including curating rotations of the contemporary studio glass collection in the Kotler-Coville Glass Pavilion.
+Marissa Hershon has worked in art museums for over twenty years, specializing in the history of decorative arts since graduate school at the Corcoran College of Art + Design/The Smithsonian.
+She deepened her expertise in glass when researching and writing about the Chrysler Museum of Art’s encyclopedic glass collection for their Masterworks catalog while also learning glassmaking techniques at the Chrysler’s glass studio.
+Since joining The John & Mable Ringling Museum of Art in 2019, Marissa has overseen Ca’ d’Zan and the decorative arts collection, including curating rotations of the contemporary studio glass collection in the Kotler-Coville Glass Pavilion.